Before the Bell: What every Canadian investor needs to know today

 Commodities

-Crude prices were largely unchanged with both Brent and West Texas Intermediate futures off by a few pennies in early trading against the familiar backdrop of an expected extension of OPEC production cuts butting up against market overhang.
+Crude prices were steady with both Brent and West Texas Intermediate futures up by a few pennies in early trading against the familiar backdrop of an expected extension of OPEC production cuts butting up against market overhang.
+Crude prices now appeared set for their biggest weekly increase in five weeks, with Brent set to gain more than 3 per cent on the week.

 Recent figures showed U.S. crude inventories fell by 5.3 million barrels for the week ended May 5, helping hold benchmark Brent above the $50 (U.S.) level.
 Weekly U.S. rig-count figures are due Friday.
 Crude production has risen about 10 per cent since the middle of last year.
 OPEC and other key producers meet later this month and the markets are expecting to see current production cuts extended through the rest of the year.